Ming treasure voyages: Goals and consequences

+The tributary relations promoted during the voyages manifested a trend toward cross-regional interconnections and early globalization in Asia and Africa.
 The voyages brought about the Western Ocean's regional integration and the increase in international circulation of people, ideas, and goods.
-It provided a platform for cosmopolitan discourses, which took place in locations such as the ships of the Ming treasure fleet, the Ming capitals of Nanjing as well as Beijing, and the banquet receptions organized by the Ming court for foreign representatives.
-People from different countries congregated, interacted, and traveled together as the Ming treasure fleet sailed from and to Ming China.
+It provided a platform for cosmopolitan discourses, which took place in locations such as the ships of the Chinese treasure fleet, the Chinese capitals Nanjing and Beijing, and the banquet receptions organized by the Ming court for foreign representatives.
+People from different countries congregated, interacted, and traveled together as the fleet sailed from and to China.
 For the first time in its history, as Sen (2016) emphasizes, the maritime region from China to Africa was under the dominance of a single imperial power, which allowed for the creation of a cosmopolitan space.

-Another purpose of the Chinese expeditions was the maintenance of political-ideological control across the region.
-In this regard, the various countries needed to acknowledge that China was the hegemonic power in the region, not cause trouble with neighboring people, and accept the tributary system out of their own self-interest.
+Another purpose of the Chinese expeditions was the maintenance of political and ideological control across the region.
+In this regard, other countries needed to acknowledge that China was the hegemonic power in the region, not cause trouble with neighboring people, and accept the tributary system out of their own self-interest.
 Foreign rulers were compelled to acknowledge the inherent moral and cultural superiority of China, an obligation expressed by paying homage and presenting tribute before the Ming court.
 The Chinese intended to civilize the many foreign peoples by bringing them into formal submission within Ming China's greater world order.
-During the course of the voyages, the Yongle Emperor reasserted the political and cultural hegemony of Ming China over all others.
 The cultural aspect of the voyages appears in the Liujiagang inscription, stating that "those among the foreigners who were resisting the transforming influence (genghua) of Chinese culture and were disrespectful, we captured alive, and brigands who indulged in violence and plunder, we ex-terminated.
 Consequently the sea-route was purified and tranquillised and the natives were enabled quietly to pursue their avocations."

-The treasure fleet was, as Mills (1970) characterizes, "an instrument of aggression and political dominance."
+Diplomatic relationships were based on a mutually beneficial maritime commerce and a visible presence of a Chinese militaristic naval force in foreign waters.
+Firstly, the Chinese naval superiority was a crucial factor in this interaction, namely because it was inadvisable to risk punitive action from the Chinese fleet.
+The fleet was, as Mills (1970) characterizes, "an instrument of aggression and political dominance."
 It brought forth the manifestation of China's power and wealth to awe foreign lands under Chinese hegemony.
 This was actualized by showing the Ming flag and establishing a military presence along the maritime trade routes.
-Diplomatic relationships were based on mutually beneficial maritime commerce and a visible presence of a Chinese militaristic naval force in foreign waters.
-The Ming Chinese naval superiority was a crucial factor in this interaction, namely because it was inadvisable to risk punitive action from the Chinese fleet.
-In addition, the worthwhile and profitable nature of the Ming treasure voyages for foreign countries was a persuading factor to comply.
+Secondly, the worthwhile and profitable nature of the Chinese maritime enterprise for foreign countries served as a persuading factor to comply.
+Even though the Chinese fleet demonstrated military might through their large warships and military forces, the Chinese often sent smaller squadrons comprising a few ships to foreign polities to pursue tributary relations through primarily trade opportunities instead.